k4yt3x/video2x/README.md

-# Video2X Video Enlarger
+# Video2X Lossless Video Enlarger

-### This software is currently designed for Windows.
+### Prerequisites

+Component names that are italicized can be automatically downloaded and configured with the `video2x_setup.py` script.

+1. Operating System: Windows
+1. Nvidia GPU (**AMD support is on the way**)
+1. Nvidia GPU driver / Nvidia CUDNN
+1. *FFMPEG*
+1. *Waifu2x Caffe*

 ## 2.3.0 (February 8, 2019)